Train Simulator Controller: CAN-Connected Air Gauge

-In my ongoing quest to build a physical cab dashboard to control Train Simulator, and important set of components are the gauges that tell me what’s going on with the train.
+In my ongoing quest to build a physical cab dashboard to control Train Simulator, an important set of components are the gauges that tell me what’s going on with the train.
 I already showed off the internals of an AWS sunflower, which will become CAN bus-connected in a future blog post, early experiments with a speedometer, and next up is an air pressure gauge or air gauge.
 In a self-powered train or locomotive, one or more air gauges are vital instruments to tell the engineer (or driver, for my UK readers) information about the air-driven braking system.
 In modern trains, compressed air pressure is usually used to push the brake shoes against the tread of steel wheels, or calipers around the disks of a disk brake.
 At the very least, the engineer or driver needs to know that there is sufficient air pressure available to be applied to the brakes if needed, and also needs to know how much pressure is being used to apply the brakes to the wheels right now.
 The higher the pressure in the brake cylinder, the stronger the braking force and the higher the deceleration.
 Apply and release the brakes too often, and not enough pressure will remain in the air reservoirs, such as the main reservoir, to apply the brakes and stop the train: the air compressor(s) take time to restore that pressure.

 Some multiple-unit (MU) equipment has a single two-needle gauge showing the pressure in the main reservoir and the brake pipe: as the pressure in the brake pipe falls, the braking force increases.
 Reduce the brake pipe pressure to zero, and the full force of emergency braking is applied.
 Locomotives frequently have two two-needle gauges, which need to convey four pressures: the main reservoir (MR, your primary source of compressed air), the equalizing reservoir (EQ/ER, an indirect pressure that ultimately controls the train’s brake pipe pressure), the locomotive’s brake cylinder pressure (BC), and the train’s brake pipe pressure (BP).
 The brake cylinder pressure is at zero pressure when brakes are fully released, and the function of the equalizing reservoir is outside the scope of this blog post.
 Wikipedia has a decent explanation.